joagonzalez/infrastructure/README.md

 ```

 ### azure-multiple-vm
-Deploy N vms in azure setting parameterz like number of instances to deploy, network, subnet, etc.
+Deploy N vms in azure setting parameters like number of instances to deploy, network, subnet, etc.

 ## Docker
 Dockerfile and docker-compose files for multiples services